 With a lot of backstory left out, this concept lead Larry Page and Sergey Brin to create the first modern search engine.
 Other search engines existed for around nine years before 1998 when Google stepped into the ring.
 But while Archie and Veronica can be called the grand parents of all search engines, Google changed how every future search engine would work.

-Prior to modern search engines, websites were found using directories and blog roles, where sites would link to each other so that people could discover more of the web.
+Prior to modern search engines, websites were found using directories and blog roles.
+Sites would link to each other so that people could discover more of the web.
 This linking, along with basic keyword recognition, was how Google indexed and ranked websites.
 When this started to get abused by webmasters who would build sites, write spam content, and buy links to rank, Google updated the algorithm.
 Google also told website owners to change their behavior or risk getting deindexed.

 Google Now Shaped The Web